 Today, sweet woodruff is most commonly used as a ground cover in shady areas.
 Sweet woodruff ground cover, with its star-shaped whorls of leaves and lacy white flowers, can add interesting texture and spark to a deeply shaded part of the garden.
 Sweet woodruff care is easy and taking the time to plant sweet woodruff is well worth the effort.

 Sweet woodruff herb should be planted in a shady area.
 They like moist but well draining soil that is rich in organic material from things like decomposing leaves and branches, but will also grow in dry soils.
 It grows in USDA Zones 4-8.

 Sweet woodruff spreads by runners.
 In moist soil, it can spread very quickly and can become invasive in the right conditions.
 It is often recommended that you plant sweet woodruff ground cover in an area that you would not mind seeing naturalized by sweet woodruff.
 You can also keep sweet woodruff under control by spade edging around the bed yearly.
 Spade edging is done by driving a spade into the soil on the edge of the flower bed where you are growing sweet woodruff.
-This will severe the runners.
-Remove any sweet woodruff plants that are outside the bed.
+This will sever the runners.
+Remove any sweet woodruff plants growing outside the bed.

 Sweet Woodruff Propagation

 Sweet woodruff is most often propagated by division.
 You can dig up clumps from an established patch and transplant them.

 Sweet woodruff can also be propagated by seed.
 Sweet woodruff seeds can be planted directly into the soil in the spring or can be started indoors up to 10 weeks before your area’s last frost date.

 To direct sow sweet woodruff, in early spring simply spread the seeds over the area that you wish to grow them and lightly cover the area with sifted soil or peat moss.
 Then water the area.